philadams-zz/philadams.net/src/quotes.md

 > stand for that which is true. _Martin Luther King Jr_

 -
+> Life's most persistent and urgent question is, what are you doing for others?
+> _Martin Luther King Jr_

+-
 > Email is a wonderful thing for people whose role in life is to be on top of
 > things.
 But not for me; my role is to be on the bottom of things.
 What I do
 > takes long hours of studying and uninterruptible concentration. _Donald Knuth_